sumitpo/tinyServer/Readme.md

 client current time.

 ## the second version:
-the first version is based on simple socket api, and disconnect after send the client current time.
+the second version is based on simple socket api, and disconnect after send the client current time.

+## The third version:
+the third version is

+## compilation and test
 to compile the server, simple run `make`.

 to run the server, choose a port and run `./server [port]`.